 O Ceará Show Theater

 This is a super tip for you in case you speak at least a little bit of Portuguese!
-“O Ceará Show” is a very well-designed musical that tells about the history of Ceará in a fun away.
+“O Ceará Show” is a very well-designed musical that tells about the history of Ceará in a fun way.

 Like the story of Dragão do Mar, a sailor that used to take slaves to large trafficking vessels.
 Disgusted by this, he organized a rebellion with other sailors to stop this type of activity, and he even went from Ceará to Rio de Janeiro on a jangada to demand the release of the slaves.

-One option is the Theater of Humor and Culture of Ceará, which has a relaxed atmosphere, tables for you to enjoy delicious pizza while watching a stand-up show.
+One option is the Theater of Humor and Culture of Ceará, which has a relaxed atmosphere, and tables for you to enjoy delicious pizza while watching a stand-up show.

 Attention, you need to make a reservation in advance.